SittingIdle/docker-handson/docker/05-introduction-to-images.md

 !SUB
-## Wait a minute...
+## Exercise:<br>Pull an image

+Type the following command and see what happens:

+    docker pull ubuntu

+!SUB
-If an image is read-only, how do you change it?
+## How do you change an image?

-- You don't
+You don't

 - You create a new container from that image
 - Then you make changes to that container
 - When you are satisfied with those changes, transform them into a new layer